Independent Living vs. Assisted Living

 Comparing independent living vs. assisted living

-As you can see, both housing options include daily amenities, such as meals, housekeeping/maintenance, laundry, transportation and entertainment.
-However, there are serious differences in other aspects of these senior housing options.
+As you can see, both housing options include daily amenities, such as meals, housekeeping/maintenance, laundry, transportation, and entertainment.
+However, there are major differences in other aspects of these senior housing options.

 Conclusion